 • Thus, the acquiring corporation could obtain a stepped-up basis in target's assets without paying any income tax.
-Not surprisingly, purchasing corporations would opt for a tax-free step up in the basis of the target's assets to the purchase price of target's stock whenever the purchase price of the target's assets.
+Not surprisingly, purchasing corporations would opt for a tax-free step up in the basis of the target's assets to the purchase price of target's stock whenever the purchase price of the target's stock exceeded the bases of the target's assets.